Snyk

 file, or save fix data:

-Commit Changes - This allows you to commit the fixes directly to your source code repository through a Pull Request.
+Create a Pull Request - This allows you to commit the fix directly to your source code repository by automatically creating a Pull Request.

 Download the .diff